 The Convention on the Rights of the Child (CRC) was adopted by the United Nations in November, 1989.
-Nigeria ratified the CRC in March 1991.
-It is the most widely accepted instrument of the United Nations so far.
+Nigeria ratified the CRC in March, 1991.
+It is the most widely accepted instrument of the UN so far.
 Its provisions are not only binding on Nigeria but have also attained the status of international customary law.
-Article 1 defines a child as: "For the purposes of the present Convention, a child means every human being below the age of 18 years unless, under the law applicable to the child, majority is attained earlier" (United Nations Human Rights, 1989, Article 1).
+Article 1 defines a child.
+For the purposes of the present convention, a child means every human being below the age of 18 years unless, under the law applicable to the child, majority is attainted earlier.

 Thus, some view the CRC as setting a strong global age standard for marriage since children must be taken not matured enough for marriage.
-For others, the CRC with its imperfections, far from being a comprehensive treaty on children's rights, is a weak defensive legal mechanism for the protection of child brides (Braimah, 2014).
+For others, the CRC with its imperfections, far from being a comprehensive treaty on children's rights, is a weak defensive legal mechanism for the protection of child brides.11